-Basic white rice is a fantastic side dish for almost any entree, but if not prepared properly, it can taste a bit plain.
+Basic white rice is a fantastic side dish for almost any entree, but it can taste a bit plain if not prepared properly.
 This guide will show you how to make white rice taste better – and teach you all about this amazing grain.

-When you discover different ways to prepare white rice, you will unlock your inner chef.
+You will unlock your inner chef when you discover different ways to prepare white rice.
 The sky is the limit!
 You’ll be able to create any number of new recipes and side dishes.
 Begin with understanding what rice is and then build with information about how to enhance its flavors.

 Becoming a fantastic home chef all starts with a little bit of information.
 In this guide, you’ll learn how to make white rice taste better, different ways to cook it, and information about all the types of white rice.

 Rice Grain Sizes

 Let’s start with learning about the different types of rice.
 Did you know that rice comes in different grain sizes?
 Here’s what you need to know about the three sizes they come in and the types of rice each grain length includes.

 As the name implies, short-grain rice is small and stout.
 It also contains more starch, so this type of rice tends to be stickier than other varieties.
 Recipes like sushi or rice pudding use short-grain rice for that very reason.